New Orleans – A Big Easy Weekend Getaway

 New Orleans and all that jazz.
 Credit- Nidhi Sharma.

 Everyone talks about walking along Bourbon Street, but take my word here, go to Royal Street instead.
-Royal Street is definitely more elegant than Bourbon, and in many ways it became my favourite place for a stroll.
+Royal Street is definitely more elegant than Bourbon, and in many ways it became my favorite place for a stroll.
 It is the perfect place for window shopping as it is lined with boutiques, art galleries and antique shops.
 You will find some extremely eye-catching and photo-worthy buildings and lace balconies in this part of the town.
 Also, as a plus, this is where I found the best beignets in town at Cafe Beignet.

 Bourbon Street